 Important supplemental information is contained in Section 9, “NOTES ON DATA DERIVATION METHOD”, concerning how data values are derived.

-Only ASCII characters, as defined in ANSI Standard X3.4-1986, may be used in IBIS file types.
+Only ASCII characters, as defined in ANSI Standard X3.4-1986, shall be used in IBIS file types.
 This includes files with file extensions .ibs, .pkg, .ebd, .ami and any other files used for passing parameter values.
 The use of characters with codes greater than hexadecimal 07E is not allowed.
 Also, ASCII control characters (those numerically less than hexadecimal 20) are not allowed, except for tabs or in a line termination sequence.
 As mentioned in item 10 above, the use of tab characters is discouraged.

+FILE NAMING DEFINITIONS

+The following terms and definitions related to file naming and file referencing for all file formats are defined.:

+file name: The name of a file without its location.

+stem: The portion of a file name before the last period, or the full file name if no period.

+extension: The portion of a file name after the last period, if any.

+directory: A directory contains a list of files.
+Directories may include other directories, forming the basis for a hierarchical filesystem.

+path: A sequence of root directory (optional), directory elements and file name that identify the location of a file.
+A path may be absolute or relative.

+absolute path: A path that unambiguously identifies the location of a file without reference to an additional starting location.

+relative path: A path that is not absolute, and so only unambiguously identifies the location of a file when resolved relative to an implied starting location.

+root name: For operating systems supporting multiple filesystem roots, a name to identify the filesystem.

+root directory: A standard designation for the root of a filesystem.

+file reference: A reference to a file, expressed as either a simple file name or a relative path, which includes a simple file name.

+Figure 1 shows an example of a file path with its parts delineated.